KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/lab-equipment/iot-devices.md

 # IoT Devices

 This is a list of the current IoT devices in the lab.
+Note that for hacking thesis projects, you are not limited to these, instead check out [choice of system to explore](choice_of_system.html).

 ## Smart Home